openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

        certainly be concerned about the performance characteristics of their components and committed to their scalability.

-.. [#] In fact, studies of the traits of effective maintainers have
+.. [#role] In fact, studies of the traits of effective maintainers have
        highlighted that non-technical aspects of the role are often more highly valued by community members 2021 IEEE/ACM 43rd International Conference on Software Engineering (ICSE) `What